charuvenkat/charuvenkat/README.md

 - 👋 Hi, I’m @charulatha
 - 👀 I’m interested in ...Learning new tool
 - 🌱 I’m currently learning ...
 Selenium Automation testing
-- 💞️ I’m looking to collaborate on ...team to achieve a goal by sharing ideas
 - 📫 How to reach me ...Charu.wins@gmail.com

 <!---